Open Justice Initiative

 Our justice system will only improve if it learns from its mistakes.

-But an unnecessary lack of transparency stops the justice system being held to account.
+But a lack of transparency stops the justice system being held to account.

 Trial transcripts cost tens of thousands of pounds, meaning innocent people can't afford to prove what went wrong at their trials.